20 Types of Surgeons You Could Work with in the Operating Room

 8. Oculoplastic surgeon

 Oculoplastic surgeons specialize in procedures involving the eye socket, eyelids, tear ducts and face near the eyes.
-Oculoplastic surgeons may perform a range of treatments from medically necessary reconstructive surgery to cosmetic procedures on the eyelids.
+This type of surgeon may perform a range of treatments from medically necessary reconstructive surgery to cosmetic procedures on the eyelids.

 9. Pediatric surgeon

-Specializing in the care of children, pediatric surgeons are trained to care for the youngest members of society.
+This surgical specialty is focused on caring for children.
 Pediatric surgeons work with a range of ages from infants to teens.
-Besides having medical expertise, these surgeons become experts in communicating with and relating to children.
+Besides having medical expertise, these surgeons become experts in communicating with and relating to young patients.

 10. Plastic surgeon